 While at Dartmouth, he wrote his master’s thesis as a documentary script on the history of American higher education from 1636 to 1933.
 Entitled The Cross in the Ivy, his work explored the Christian history of the Eastern and Ivy league colleges and how they became secularized.
 He has given numerous lectures on this subject, including the prestigious Dartmouth Senior Symposium.

 He is also a thought-leader in regard to equipping children and parents to impact modern culture and has extensive experience in impacting the broader public through film-making, writing and speaking.
 His award-winning documentary, Think About It: Understanding the Impact of TV-Movie Violence was nationally distributed by Active Parenting from 2000-2010.

-The project he is currently working on is entitled In Whose Image?
+He is currently working on a project entitled In Whose Image?
 Image-bearers of God vs. The Image-makers of Our Time.
-Developed for the Central Leadership Forum (CLF), this digital textbook prepares teens to understand what it means to be an image-bearer of God, while equipping them to recognize and avoid being re-created by the image-makers of our time in the areas of education, media, and the Christian faith.
+Developed for the Central Leadership Forum (CLF), this digital textbook will prepare teens to understand what it means to be an image-bearer of God, while equipping them to recognize and avoid being re-created by the image-makers of our time in the areas of education, media, and the Christian faith.

 His award-winning articles addressing education, history, politics, media and youth culture have appeared in numerous publications, including The Wall Street Journal, USA Today, The Washington Examiner, The St. Louis Post-Dispatch, Des Moines Register, The News and Observer (Raleigh), The Atlanta Constitution, Citizen Magazine, Leader Magazine, Teachers in Focus, Movieguide, and Fox News.com to name a few.
 He has received two national writing awards from The Amy Foundation in 2010 and 2012.